bodo-ai/Bodo/docs/docs/api_docs/sql/bodosqlerrors.md

 # Common Bodo SQL Errors  {#bodosql_errors}

 BodoSQL can raise a number of different errors when parsing SQL queries.
-This page contains a list of the most commonly encountered parsing errors and their causes.
+This page contains a list of commonly encountered parsing errors and their causes.

 -  **A binary operation was used on two types for which it is not supported.**

  ```py
  "Cannot apply 'OP' to arguments of type '<SQL_TYPE_ENUM> OP <SQL_TYPE_ENUM>'"
  ```

  This error can be resolved by casting either side of the expression to a common type.

 <br>